diwise/diwise/README.md

 `docker compose -f deployments/docker/docker-compose.yaml down -v --remove-orphans`

+#### Observability (o11y)

+The composed environment can be run with log, metric and trace aggregation enabled using tools like [fluent-bit](https://fluentbit.io), [loki](https://grafana.com/oss/loki/), [otel-collector](https://opentelemetry.io/docs/collector/) and [tempo](https://grafana.com/oss/tempo/).
+For performance reasons these tools are configured in a separate compose config and must be included explicitly when the environment is started.

+`docker compose -f deployments/docker/docker-compose.yaml -f deployments/docker/docker-compose.o11y.yaml up`

+Once started the data collected by these tools will be accessible via https://diwise.local:8443/grafana/

 #### Configuration

 On docker compose up, the services will start with MQTT disabled.
 The recommended way to add configuration parameters is to create a docker-compose.override.yaml file containing user or project specific settings/secrets that should not be pushed to the repo.
 For extra protection, this file name is added to the [.gitignore](.gitignore) file to reduce the likelihood that settings are pushed to GitHub.